 Our take: Prospective borrowers should be aware of the high interest rate (if their credit score isn’t great), and the aforementioned origination fees, which can be as high as 8%.
 That can be a potential downside to using LendingPoint, but for those with better credit, lower-range APRs can be a plus.

 Upgrade’s personal loans are available to residents of every state except Iowa, Vermont, and West Virginia.
 There are origination fees to take into account as well, which range from 1.85% to 8.99%.
-However, Upgrade’s minimum required credit score tends to be near the low end, making it a viable option for more potential borrowers.
+There’s a credit score minimum of 600, and as with other lenders discussed, origination fees can be as high as 12%.

 Our take: The fees and high potential APR should be red flags for some borrowers considering Upgrade.
-However, if you have bad credit, it may be one of a handful of options available to you.
+However, if you have bad credit, it may be one of several loans for bad credit options available to you.
 So, if your credit’s rough, it may be worth a look, despite the relatively high fees.

 Upstart is unique in that it utilizes artificial intelligence to power its lending marketplace, which also helps it lower costs.
 It also allows it to move faster, and approve borrowers at a quicker rate than other financial institutions.
 There’s a credit score minimum of 600, and as with other financial institutions discussed, origination fees can top 8%.